kubernetes-sigs/cluster-api-provider-aws/docs/book/src/topics/machinepools.md

 The AWSManagedMachinePool controller creates and manages an EKS managed node group with in turn manages an AWS AutoScaling Group of managed EC2 instance types.

+To use the managed machine pools certain IAM permissions are needed.
+The easiest way to ensure the required IAM permissions are in place is to use `clusterawsadm` to create them.
+To do this, follow the EKS instructions in [using clusterawsadm to fulfill prerequisites](using-clusterawsadm-to-fulfill-prerequisites.md).

 ### Using `clusterctl` to deploy

 To deploy an EKS managed node group using AWSManagedMachinePool via `clusterctl config` you can use a [flavor](https://cluster-api.sigs.k8s.io/clusterctl/commands/config-cluster.html#flavors).